BjarkeErichsen/Twitter_sentiment_MLOPS/reports/README.md

 > Answer length: 50-200 words.
 >
 > Example:
-> *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project and developing of the*
+> *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project*
 > *docker containers for training our applications.*
 > *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterwards.*
 > *All members contributed to code by...*
 >
 > Answer:

---- question 27 fill here ---
+--- Student s201390 was in charge of developing of setting up the initial cookie cutter project, setting up training loop, hydra, setup profiling, logging and sweeping and setting up data drifting

+Student s204129 was in charge of testing the code, create the model, implement pytorch lightning and our FastAPI app.

+Student s204104 was in charge of implementing DVC in GCP, constructing docker files, and implementing cloud run, vertex ai. ---